Tunisia crisis deepens as inquiry launched into whether political parties received foreign funding

 Tunisia’s judiciary has reportedly launched an investigation into three of the country’s leading political parties, including Ennahda and Qalb Tounes, on suspicion of receiving foreign funds during the 2019 election campaign.

-This come after the country’s President, Kais Saied, caused alarm in the international community when he dismissed the prime minister, Hichem Mechichi, on Sunday and suspended parliament for 30 days.
-The President’s actions plunged the Tunisia into its deepest crisis in a decade and led to accusations of a coup taking place.
+It comes after the country’s president, Kais Saied, dismissed the prime minister, Hichem Mechichi, on Sunday and suspended parliament for 30 days.
+The president’s actions plunged Tunisia into its deepest crisis in a decade and led to accusations of a coup taking place.

-The investigation into foreign funding is taking place free from presidential interference, sources said, insisting on its independence.
-Nevertheless, irrespective of its ultimate authorship, that it is taking place at all is likely to ratchet up the pressure on the President’s opponents.
+The investigation into foreign funding is taking place free from presidential interference, sources said.

-Also being investigated is the group, Ayich Tounes, a populist movement that sprang from the philanthropic efforts of Tunisians Selim Ben Hassen and Olfa Terras Rambourg in 2019.
+Ayich Tounes, the populist movement that sprang up in 2019, is also being investigated.

-All three of the parties involved are no strangers to controversy.
-Media mogul, Nabil Karoui, who founded Qalb Tounes, fought the majority of his 2019 presidential bid from the cells of Tunisia’s prison system, where he was being held for corruption - charges he denies, but which remain ongoing.
+All three parties involved are no strangers to controversy.
+Media mogul, Nabil Karoui, who founded Qalb Tounes, fought the majority of his 2019 presidential bid from the cells of Tunisia’s prison system, where he was being held for corruption charges he denies, but which remain ongoing.

-Ennahda have been dogged by controversy almost from its inception, with a range of accusations levelled at them.
-While details are scarce, accusations over foreign funding most likely relate to public suspicions over the political party’s close relationship to the Gulf state, Qatar.
+Ennahda have been dogged by controversy almost since its inception.
+While details are scarce, accusations over foreign funding most likely relate to public suspicions over the political party’s close relationship to Qatar.

-Ayich Tounes, for its part has long been linked to the French, Rambourg Foundation.
+Ayich Tounes, for its part, has long been linked to the Rambourg Foundation.

-Irrespective of outside involvement, the President enjoys enthusiastic support from a public long wearied with the theatrics and grandstanding of the country’s party politics.
-Over successive governments, Tunisia’s politicians have come to be seen as having prioritised parliamentary positioning over the welfare of the country.
+Irrespective of outside involvement, the president enjoys enthusiastic support from a public long wearied with the theatrics and grandstanding of the country’s party politics.
+Successive Tunisian governments have come to be seen as having prioritised politics over the welfare of the country.

-In recent weeks, the government’s woeful response to the global pandemic has proven to be a lightning rod for public distrust in parliament and politicians.
-Oxygen supplies within Tunisia’s chronically underfunded public healthcare system have long been at a premium as Coronavirus cases continued to peak.
+In recent weeks, the government’s woeful response to the global pandemic has proven to be a lightning rod for public distrust in parliament.
+Oxygen supplies within Tunisia’s chronically underfunded public healthcare system have long been at a premium as coronavirus cases continued to peak.

-Compounding public perceptions of political ineffectiveness was the bothced opening of vaccine centres over the Muslim holiday of Eid and the subsequent mud slinging between the prime minister and the minister of health over who was responsible for the debacle.
+Compounding public perceptions of political ineffectiveness was the botched opening of vaccine centres over the Muslim holiday of Eid and the subsequent mudslinging between the prime minister and the minister of health over who was responsible for the debacle.

-In addition, the President’s supporters have characterised Tunisia’s largest party, the self-styled "Muslim democrats," Ennahda as simply ‘Islamists’ in an effort to undermine any criticism of Saied’s intervention.
+The president’s supporters have also characterised Tunisia’s largest party, the self-styled "Muslim democrats," Ennahda, as simply “Islamists” in an effort to undermine criticism of Saied’s intervention.

 Join our new commenting forum